ngduc/awesome-stellar/README.md

 - [Stellar-core](https://github.com/stellar/stellar-core) (C++) - a replicated state machine that maintains a local copy of a cryptographic ledger and processes transactions against it, in consensus with a set of peers.
 It implements the Stellar Consensus Protocol, a federated consensus protocol.

+- (Docker-stellar-core-horizon)[https://github.com/stellar/docker-stellar-core-horizon] - a simple way to incorporate stellar-core and horizon into your private infrastructure, provided that you use docker.

 #### Java

 - [Java-stellar-sdk](https://github.com/stellar/java-stellar-sdk) - provides APIs to build transactions and connect to Horizon.